U.S. investors, most tax forms are mailed by January 31 and are available online.

 NOT A DEPOSIT • NOT FDIC INSURED • NOT GUARANTEED BY THE BANK • MAY LOSE VALUE • NOT INSURED BY ANY FEDERAL GOVERNMENT AGENCY

 No offer is made except by a prospectus filed with the Department of Law of the State of New York.
-Neither the SEC nor any other state securities regulator has approved or disapproved of the securities or determined if DPF’s and BCI IV’s prospectuses are truthful or complete.
-In addition, the Attorney General of the state of New York has not passed on or endorsed the merits of DPF’s or BCI IV’s offerings.
+Neither the SEC nor any other state securities regulator has approved or disapproved of the securities or determined if AREIT’s and BCI IV’s prospectuses are truthful or complete.
+In addition, the Attorney General of the state of New York has not passed on or endorsed the merits of AREIT’s or BCI IV’s offerings.
 Any representation to the contrary is unlawful.

 See Financial Professionals InsightsRead More